RicardoLunaG/ITTS/README.md

-# ITTS
-Code for Information-theoretic Task Selection for Meta-Reinforcement Learning.
+# Code for Information-theoretic Task Selection for Meta-Reinforcement Learning.